discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 ### **Split 1**

 - You can use <Skill id="9081"/> and <Skill id="9146"/> on island 1, 2 and 3 for big damage.
-(Having a symbol up on island 3 is especially important to keep up <Trait name="Symbolic Avenger"/> for phase 2)
+(Having a symbol up on island 3 is especially important to keep up <Trait name="Symbolic Avenger"/> for phase 2).
 - Use <Skill name="Procession of Blades"/> and <Skill id="9168"/> on island 2 (coordinate with your firebrand so he can use sword of justice on island 3) <Condition name="Vulnerability"/> **is the key for a fast and smooth splitphase!**
-- Make sure to be on sword/focus before arriving on island 4.
+- Make sure to be on sword/focus **before** arriving on island 4.
-- On island 4, make sure to cast <Skill name="Bane Signet"/> before the anomaly jumps, otherwise people that leave early (mainly the <Specialization name="Soulbeast"/>) will miss the buff!
+- On island 4, make sure to cast <Skill name="Bane Signet"/> before the anomaly jumps, otherwise people that leave early (mainly the <Specialization name="Soulbeast"/> precasting <Skill id="12469"/> ) will miss the buff!
-- Blast a firefield with <Skill id="9082"/>, drop a <Skill id="9168"/> right before the anomaly lands and make sure to reduce its hp to 0% with <Skill id="9107"/> before you take the portal.
+- Blast a firefield with <Skill id="9082"/> to generate <Boon name="Might"/>, drop a <Skill id="9168"/> right before the anomaly lands and make sure to reduce its hp to 0% with <Skill id="9107"/> before you take the portal.
 (Unfortunately for us dragonhunters this fight is a soulbeast show in terms of target dps so we cannot afford to leave island 4 early).

 ### **Phase 2**
-Do a standard burst rotation like in the video to reduce the boss hp to 33%.
-You can use f3 after the phase to give your party long lasting aegis for island 1.
+Do a standard burst rotation like in the video.
+You can use  <Skill id="30039"/> after the phase to give your party long lasting aegis for island 1.

 ### **Split 2**

 - Split 2 rotation is almost the same as split 1, except you cannot afford to drop <Skill name="Procession of Blades"/> on island 2 as it won't be off cooldown before phase 3.
-- Keep in mind it is your job (and the renegade + firebrand) to finish off island 4.
+- Keep in mind it is your job (and the <Specialization name="Renegade"/> + <Specialization name="Firebrand"/>) to finish off island 4.
 Dont be greedy and leave too early for it will often end up with the anomaly still being alive.
-As long as you have the soulbeasts leaving early, the group damage should be enough for a quick phase even with you not being able to precast anything.
+As long as the <Specialization name="Soulbeast"/> can get their precast off, there should be enough damage for a quick phase even with you not being able to precast anything.

 ### **Phase 3**
 Exactly the same as phase 2.